 Female recruiting manager creating a recruitment flowchart on a whiteboard in a modern office with two recruiters sitting at a desk nearby

-What is a Recruitment Process Flowchart?
+What Is a Recruitment Process Flowchart?

 A recruitment process flowchart visually maps out the steps your company uses to identify and hire talent.
 In addition to documenting the steps in the hiring process, a recruitment flowchart is easy to understand at a glance, helping keep everyone on the hiring team on the same page.